vidula-27/Sales-MIS-Dashboard/README.md

 3. Connect to the SQL database using provided scripts
 4. Explore the dashboard with filters (Month, Region, Brand, etc.)

+## 📑 SQL Business Queries
+This project also includes SQL scripts to answer key business questions:

+1. Top 10 products by net revenue
+2. Bottom 10 products by net revenue
+3. Highest and lowest revenue-generating stores
+4. Products with high sales but critically low closing stock
+5. Product categories with highest revenue, profit, and margin
+6. Top and bottom 3 stores based on sales target variance %
+7. Most profitable brands
+8. Customer type generating the most revenue
+9. Most commonly used payment mode

 ## 🎯 Career Context
 With 4.8 years of experience as a Data Analyst (SQL, Excel, Power BI), I am currently on a career break and preparing to re-enter the workforce as a MIS Analyst / Data Analyst / MIS Executive.
 Through this project I aimed to stay updated, strengthen my portfolio, and showcase my ability to deliver business-ready dashboards and actionable insights.